saramic/republic-of-data/README.md

 ## In progress

   - Michael M - @saramic - getting a reactjs D3.js app running for our data2app
-  - @ocisly - getting jupyter notebook up and running
+  - Adam @ocisly - getting jupyter notebook up and running
   - Dickson @dicksonk - starting to look at the scan on/off data

 ## stuff